Create, Edit, or Delete a Work Order Type (Web)

 • All work order type settings can be adjusted.

-• Any edits made to a work order will be applied to future work orders moving forward.
+• Any edits made to a work order type will be applied to future work orders moving forward.

 Wistia video thumbnail